typhoonworks/lotus/guides/installation.md

 - Elixir 1.16 or later
 - OTP 25 or later
-- An Ecto-based application with PostgreSQL or SQLite
+- An Ecto-based application with PostgreSQL, MySQL, or SQLite
   - **SQLite**: Version 3.8.0+ recommended for database-level read-only protection

 ## Step 1: Add Dependency